Best Rain Sensors for Sprinkler Systems (2026)

 If user has any standard 24V controller and wants the cheapest reliable upgrade

-→ Hunter Rain-Clik RCLIK (~$38) wired — now cheaper than the Mini-Clik after spring 2026 price moves, with Quick Response instant trigger and the same universal NC-sensor-port wiring.
+→ Hunter Rain-Clik RCLIK ($31.46) wired — now roughly $12 under the Mini-Clik, with Quick Response instant trigger and the same universal NC-sensor-port wiring.
 Requires zero batteries, splices into every major controller. [src1, src7]

 If user is sensitive to "the sprinklers ran during a shower" complaints